nitesh0007-edith/Pulse-Corp-Data-Engineering-Case-Study/README.md

 ## 📌 Overview

-This case study presents a scalable, resilient, and automated data architecture designed to solve real-world data challenges faced by Pulse Corp—a hypothetical pharmaceutical organization.
+This case study presents a scalable, resilient, and automated data architecture designed to solve real-world data challenges faced by Pulse Corp—a hypothetical consumer electronics e-commerce organization.
 The focus is on building robust pipelines, ensuring data quality, handling schema evolution, and enabling real-time analytics using modern data engineering practices.

+---

+## 🚨 Problem Statement

+### 🏢 Company Background

+Pulse Corp is a mid-sized retail company specializing in selling consumer electronics through its online platform.
+With a growing customer base and a diverse product catalog, the company aims to enhance operational efficiency and customer experience through data-driven decision-making.

+---

+### 📈 Business Problem

+- Pulse Corp struggles to maintain **accurate and consistent data** about its products, inventory, and sales across multiple systems.
+- The company seeks a **robust data management solution** to support:
+  - Real-time and historical analytics
+  - High-integrity reporting
+  - Scalable ingestion and transformation of growing datasets
+- The task is to **analyze and transform the provided dataset** to uncover actionable business insights.

+---

+### ⚙️ Technical Problem

+- Data is **refreshed in real time**, and the analytics team requires **up-to-date access**.
+- For **reporting**, the system can tolerate a **1-day delay**.
+- The solution must be:
+  - **Zero-click**: Fully automated with no manual triggers
+  - **Scalable**: Able to grow with business needs and data volume
+  - **Schema-flexible**: Must **automatically adapt** to changes in input file schema without modifying the ingestion pipeline
+  - **Transparent**: Data quality issues must be logged and reported **during the process**

 ---